-The BSN Traditional option enrolls students who have completed their first two years of prerequisite courses.
-Learn more about the program prerequisites and how to apply.
+The Bachelor of Science in Nursing (BSN) Traditional Track option is open to students who have completed their first two years of prerequisite courses.
+Learn more about our program's prerequisites and application process on the Admissions Information page.

 • Apply knowledge and principles from the arts, sciences and humanities to the developmental, psychosocial, spiritual, and physical care of individuals, families, communities, and populations.
 (Essential I)